BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing, but don't forget a light rain jacket or poncho, especially during the wetter seasons (roughly June to November).
-Sudden, short-lived tropical showers are common and can pop up out of nowhere, but they usually pass quickly.
+Pack light, breathable clothing, but don't forget a light rain jacket or poncho, especially during the wetter seasons (roughly June-November).
+Sudden, brief downpours are common and can catch you off guard, but they usually pass quickly.

 safety

-While the Caribbean is generally safe for tourists, it's always wise to be aware of your surroundings, especially in crowded markets or at night.
-Avoid displaying expensive jewelry or large amounts of cash, and stick to well-lit areas when walking after dark.
+While generally safe, be aware of your surroundings, especially in crowded markets or at night.
+Avoid displaying expensive jewelry or electronics openly, and always secure your valuables.
+Stick to well-lit areas and use reputable taxis if you're unsure.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.